-On July 2, 2020, the Company closed a silver purchase agreement with First Majestic.
-Under the terms of the Silver Purchase Agreement, First Majestic has agreed to pay First Mining total consideration of US\$22.5 million, over three stages, for the right to purchase 50% of the payable silver produced from Springpole for the life of the Project and 30 million common share purchase warrants of First Mining.
-Each warrant will entitle First Majestic to purchase one common share of First Mining at an exercise price of \$0.40 for a period of five years.
+On June 10, 2020, First Mining entered into the Silver Purchase Agreement with First Majestic regarding the Silver Stream.
+The transaction closed on July 2, 2020.
+Under the terms of the Silver Purchase Agreement, First Majestic has agreed to pay First Mining total consideration of US\$22.5 million, in three tranches, for the Silver Stream and 30 million common share purchase warrants of First Mining.
+Each warrant entitles First Majestic to purchase one common share of First Mining at an exercise price of \$0.40 for a period of five years.